rahul1990gupta/EngineeringMarvels/contents/introduction.md

  - middle school teenager can understand how the world around her works
  - parent can explain in simple words to their kids how it works and encourage them to explore her surroundings.

+# Outline
+[Part 1](./part1/) talks about the most complex pieces of engineering that we use everyday.
+We break it down to manageable set of components that we can understand.
+More importantly, we focus Car and modern computing devices(PC, mobile) and look at components that make them.

+[Part 2](./part2/) talks about the parts that play a central role on how car and mobile phone work.

+[Part 3](./part3/) talks about other common household object that we use everyday. e.g. Washing Machine, Water Purifier etc.

+[Part4](./part4/) talks about Materials and physical phenomenon that makes the amazing engineering possible.